 Policies and Programs that Fit Farms

-As these programs are developed and implemented we’ll do our best to ensure they are focused on climate resilience, practical for farmers, and support an equitable food system--engaging farmers in every step of the process.
+Our work at both the federal and state levels is focused on providing new opportunities that work for farmers and ranchers in Oregon.
+As these policies and programs are developed and implemented we’ll do our best to ensure they advance soil health, are practical for farmers, and support an equitable food system--engaging farmers in every step of the process.